kyaiooiayk/Kubernetes-Notes/ReadMe.md

 - Kubeflow introduces machine learning specific management of the model, framework and storage, whilst Kubernetes deals with the container management.
 ***

+## Kubernetes nomenclature
+- **Cluster** is a set of physical machines that contains a central node controlling the Kubernetes API server and many worker nodes.
+- **Node** is a single machine (either a physical machine or a virtual machine) within a cluster.
+- **Pod** is a group of containers that run together on the same node.
+Often, a pod only contains a single container.
+- **kubelet** is the Kubernetes agent that manages communication with the central node on each worker node.
+- **Service** is a group of pods and the policies to access them.
+- **Volume** is a storage space shared by all containers in the same pod.
+- `kubectl` is the CLI for Kubernetes.
+***

 ## References
 - Pointer, Ian.
 Programming PyTorch for Deep Learning: Creating and Deploying Deep Learning Applications. " O'Reilly Media, Inc.", 2019.
 - https://azure.microsoft.com/en‐gb/topic/kubernetes‐vs‐docker/